nodejitsu/handbook/ReadMe.md

 Nodejitsu has a channel on [freenode](http://webchat.freenode.net/) at
 <a href="irc://irc.freenode.net/#nodejitsu">irc://irc.freenode.net/#nodejitsu</a>, where Nodejitsu
 developers are standing by to support users around the clock.
-Drop by to ask questions, get assistance or even just to hang out!
+Drop by to ask questions, get assistance, or even just to hang out!

 ## Github Issues